 Alexander R. Galloway is a writer and computer programer working on issues in philosophy, technology, and theories of mediation.
 Professor of Media, Culture, and Communication at New York University, he is author of several books on digital media and critical theory, including The Interface Effect (Polity, 2012).
 His collaboration with Eugene Thacker and McKenzie Wark, Excommunication: Three Inquiries in Media and Mediation, was published by the University of Chicago Press.
 With Jason E. Smith, Galloway co-translated the Tiqqun book Introduction to Civil War (Semiotext[e], 2010).
 For ten years he worked with RSG on Carnivore, Kriegspiel and other software projects.
-Galloway's most recent book is a monograph on the work of François Laruelle, published in 2014.
+Galloway's last book was a monograph on the work of François Laruelle, published in 2014.
 He is currently finishing a new manuscript on the deep history of cybernetics.

 Galloway has given over two hundred talks both across the U.S. and in ten countries around the world.
 His writings have been translated into eleven languages.
 He is recipient of a number of grants and awards including the Berlin Prize (2018), a Creative Capital grant (2006) and a Golden Nica in the 2002 Prix Ars Electronica.
 Galloway's writings have been translated into a dozen languages.
 The New York Times has described his practice as "conceptually sharp, visually compelling and completely attuned to the political moment."

 A member of the NYU faculty since 2002, Galloway has also held visiting professorships at the University of Pennsylvania (Spring 2012) and Harvard University (Fall 2016).
 During 2019-2020 he will be a member in the School of Social Science at the Institute for Advanced Study, and a fellow in the Cinepoetics group at the Freie Universität (Berlin).

 Ph.D., The Literature Program, Duke University, 2001